facebook/docusaurus/website/docs/introduction.md

   - Route-based code and data splitting
   - Publish to GitHub Pages, Netlify, and other deployment services with ease

 Our shared goal — to help your users find what they need fast, and understand your products better.
-With the experience of Docusaurus 1, we share with you our best practices to help you build your doc site right and well.
+We share with you our best practices to help you build your doc site right and well.

 - 🎯 **SEO friendly**
   - HTML files are statically generated for every possible path